CMU-17-356/figure2020/README.md

 ### Local Startup and Deployment
 To start up the application locally, first run `npm install` then `npm start` within the client and server directories.
 Afterwards the application should be running locally at http://localhost:3000/

-To start up the chrome extension locally, first run `npm install -g create_react_app`, `npm install`, `npm start`.
+To start up the chrome extension locally, first run `npm install` then `npm start` within the chrome-react-extension directory.
 Afterwards, the application should be running locally at http://localhost:3000/

 ### Local Testing
 To run tests locally first run `npm install` then `npm test` within the server directory.